diegomendez40/FlamencoMazes/README.md

 # FlamencoMazes
-A FlamencoWitches-styled Mazes game with an autosolver option.
+A FlamencoWitches-styled maze game with an autosolver option.